TeaShull/teashull.github.io/_posts/2023-07-27-RNAseq-using-Salmon.md

  <img src="{{site.baseurl}}/assets/img/HBTdwnl.jpeg">

 ## Data cleaning
+First, we will assess the quality of the raw data using FASTQC
+{% highlight ruby %}
+fastqc --threads 24 --outdir ./ ./$2_1.cor.fq
+fastqc --threads 24 --outdir ./ ./$2_2.cor.fq
+{% endhighlight %}

 ### Running rCorrector
 rCorrector will repair read pairs which are low quality.
 The unfixable read pairs will also be removed during this process.